Privacy is becoming more and more important in our modern world. We’re constantly tracked and having our movements sold to advertisers.

 If you are not paying for the service then you’re not a ‘customer’.
 You are in fact a ’target’.

 An alternative is to use an email provider that encrypts your messages and doesn’t have access to their content in any way.
-A good option (which has a free tier, but obviously you’ll use up that free tier pretty quickly) is Protonmail.
+A good option (which has a free tier, but obviously you’ll use up that free tier pretty quickly) is Proton.

 Note: due to how they encrypt your data, if you forget your password and try to reset it, you’ll lose all your email because they don’t have a means to decrypt those files unless you provide the relevant password.